A selection of golf-fitness and golf training articles

 These categories are your golf swing mechanics, your body, and your mental approach to the game.

-To minimize the possibility of “losing” your golf swing, develop a flexible, strong, and powerful body to support your golf swing mechanics.
+To minimize the possibility of “loosing” your golf swing, develop a flexible, strong, and powerful body to support your golf swing mechanics.
 On top of this body, develop an efficient golf swing.
 This will allow your mental approach to be focused, relaxed, and confident.

 If you are confident in your body’s’ ability to swing the golf club, the mechanics of your swing to execute the shot, the ability to mentally focus will be much easier.
 This is what separates good golf shots from bad golf shots on the golf course.